Teck Resources: Teck-Hughes (1913–)

-Teck-Hughes Gold Mines Limited was established in 1913 in Ontario, following the discovery of gold in 1912 by prospectors Sandy McIntyre and James Hughes, in Teck Township—now known as Kirkland Lake.
-An American group of investors led by Charles Land Denison, including International Nickel Company (INCo)'s Ashton W. Johnston, acquired two thirds of Teck-Hughes' shares.
-It was Ontario's first gold mine in commercial production.
+On 8 October 1930, president Denison died at his home in Saddle River, New Jersey.
+Later that month, Albert Wheeler Johnston (1871–1952) was appointed president to succeed the late Denison.
+Johnston remained president until June 1932, when he was succeeded by Dr David Law Hobbes Forbes (1881–1962).
+Upon his accession to the presidency, Forbes moved the company's head offices from New York to Toronto.
+Concurrently, Johnston was made the company's first chairman of the board.
+In June 1947, Johnston retired as chairman of the board.

+At the company's annual meeting on 3 May 1954, Forbes retired as president.
+His successor was Herbert Chipman "Chip" McCloskey (1886–1954).
+However, just over two weeks later, on 19 May McCloskey died in his office from a heart attack.
+The following month, John Charles Perry (1900–1965) was appointed to the presidency.

 When the ore was exhausted in the 1960s, after 50 years of production, it had produced 3.7 million ounces of gold worth C$104 million.
 The Beaverdell Mine, purchased by Teck in 1969, went back even further to 1898, and produced silver until 1991.
 Norman B. Keevil (b.1910 in Pike Lake, Saskatchewan) a mining entrepreneur with a background in geophysics, acquired Teck-Hughes in the 1960s.
 In 1963, his son, geoscientist Norman Keevil Jr., then 25-years old, became vice-president of exploration at Teck.
 Keevil Jr. was named Mining Man of the Year in 1979 for having presided over a series of mine constructions in the 1970s.
 From 1979 to 2015, Keevil oversaw Teck's major mining projects including Hemlo, Voisey's Bay and Antamina.
 Over the same time period, Teck became "one of the world's largest producers of metallurgical coal."
 In 2012, as Chairman of Teck Resources Limited, Keevil Jr. was named as the Entrepreneur Of The Year for his significant contributions to British Columbia.